 It’s up to you: you can choose from currently around 350 occupations that require vocational training in Germany.
 To make sure you pick the one that is right for you, you should first of all think about what you enjoy doing and what you are good at: What subjects did you like at school?
 Do you like working with people?
 Do you like working on a computer or would you rather operate larger machinery or work with tools.
 As soon as you are aware of your own preferences, you can look for a suitable vocational training course.
-The Planet-Beruf portal and Beroobi are designed to help you with your decision.
+The websites Planet Beruf and Beroobi are designed to help you with your decision.
 However, these two sites are only available in German.
-You can find further information about five occupations in portal under “5 training profiles at a glance”.
+You can find further information about four occupations in our section “4 training profiles at a glance”.
 Additionally, you might also be able to get some information and career advice in your country of origin.

 Looking for a place as a trainee

 You have worked out which occupation is best for you?
 Then the next step is looking for a place as a trainee and applying for it.
 Depending on which occupation you have chosen, you can find a place for your traineeship using one of the various online job markets for traineeships.
 Traineeships for a large range of occupations can be found in the Federal Employment Agency’s job listings.
 In the dropdown menu “Sie suchen” select “Ausbildung” and start your search.
 A list of places for traineeships for different occupations in companies around Germany will be displayed.
-If you are looking for vocational training in crafts, we recommend that you use the interactive map of the German Confederation of Skilled Crafts (German).
+If you are looking for vocational training in crafts, we recommend that you use the "Lehrstellenradar" (online search tool for vocational training positions) of the German Chamber of Crafts (German).
 Simply click on a flag on the map and then select “Lehrstellenagebote”.
 This will take you to the regional job listings where you can search for traineeships, e.g. in mechatronics or electronic engineering.
 If you are looking for vocational training in the trade or commercial sector, we recommend the job site of the Chambers of Industry and Commerce (German).

 Please note: Make sure that you apply for a traineeship as early as possible.
 Many companies advertise vacancies for traineeships as early as one year in advance.
 Training usually starts in August or September.